hoyunchoi/SPG/README.md

 The main script with shebang of default global python: /usr/bin/python

 ### Group Files
 The group files are separated by user group.
-Users at a user group can only access machines registerd at the group files.
+Users at a user group can only access machines registered at the group files.

 ### singleton
 Metaclass for singleton pattern.
-This is sub-optimal but used until find a good alternatives.
+This is sub-optimal but used until finding a good alternative.

 ### default
 Store basic information of SPG.
-User group and root directory is specified here.
+The user group and the root directory are specified here.
 You can register/remove user and group files here.
-Furthrmore, get the information of the user who is running the `spg` command.
+Furthermore, get the information of the user who is running the `spg` command.

 ### argument
 Generate arguments and validate the user input.
 When something is wrong during validation, print the error message and exit the program.
 All options are stored into a single dataclass object: Argument